kalongn/Portfolio-Website/README.md

 # Portfolio-Website <br>
 ## Currently under construction... <br>

-Need to work on the entire website graphic wise, animation.
+Need to work on animation, more features.